Bluebells Bluebells

 Travelling Well Together - Sustaining Ministry

-About Travelling Well Together - Sustaining Ministry
+Introducing Travelling Well Together - Sustaining Ministry

 In autumn 2026, we will begin a conversation about how we can be an enduring missional presence in Essex and East London in the times and context in which God has placed us.

-• Introducing Travelling Well Together
+• Travelling Well Together

 In 2023, after a period of listening and discernment that began when Bishop Guli became Bishop of Chelmsford, the Bishop’s Leadership Team began to articulate a new direction of travel for our diocese under the title of Travelling Well Together